Large Language Model Sentinel: LLM Agent for Adversarial Purification: Experiments

-\textbf{Training Details.} The experiments in this paper are conducted using GPT-3.5 \citep{openai2023} with `GPT-3.5-Turbo-0613' version and LLAMA-2 \citep{touvron2023llama2} with `LLAMA-2-7b' version.
-For GPT-3.5, we purchase OpenAI's API service\footnote{https://openai.com/api/} and conduct testing experiments with the `openai' package in Python.
-For LLAMA-2, we deploy it locally on NVIDIA RTX A6000 and utilize the available checkpoint published by MetaAI from HuggingFace\footnote{https://huggingface.co/meta-llama/}.
+The experiments in this paper are conducted using `GPT-3.5-Turbo-0613' and `LLAMA-2-7b'.
+For GPT-3.5, we purchase OpenAI's API service and conduct testing experiments with the `openai' package in Python.
+For LLAMA-2, we deploy it locally on NVIDIA RTX A6000 and utilize the available checkpoint published by MetaAI from HuggingFace.